mgsrichard/Mission-to-Mars/README.md

   - Datetime - to capture the time the data was scraped

 ### Functions
 The following functions are created:
-  -mars_news() - scrapes the mars news website -featured_image() - scrapes the most recent featured image of mars -mars_facts() - scrapes the table of facts about Mars -mars_hemispheres() - scrapes 4 high resolution images of Mars' hemispheres -scrape_all() - runs all 4 scraping functions and gathers all scraped data into a dictionary which is returned
+  - mars_news() - scrapes the mars news website
+  - featured_image() - scrapes the most recent featured image of mars
+  - mars_facts() - scrapes the table of facts about Mars
+  - mars_hemispheres() - scrapes 4 high resolution images of Mars' hemispheres
+  - scrape_all() - runs all 4 scraping functions and gathers all scraped data into a dictionary which is returned

 ## HTML index.html
 This file creates the structure for the end user interface.
 The initial page is not populated with data, a button is created that triggers the scraping code, and then the page refreshes to display the scraped data.
 The html and css/bootstrap in the code determine the layout, colors, fonts, and functionality of the page.
 Double curly brackets {{}} surround data that is being pulled from the mongo database into the web page we are building.
 A for loop converts the Mars facts into a nice table.